 What rate (or price) can I qualify for?

-As you can see, there are a lot of variables that can come into play when trying to determine what kind of “rate” an individual who has been diagnosed with Renal Artery Stenosis.
-This is why it’s pretty much impossible to know what kind of “rate” you might be able to qualify for without first speaking with you directly.
+As you can see, there are many variables that can come into play when trying to determine what kind of “rate” an individual diagnosed with Renal Artery Stenosis.
+This is why it’s almost impossible to know what kind of “rate” you might qualify for without first speaking with you directly.

-Most individuals who have bene diagnosed with Renal Artery Stenosis will usually fall into one of two categories that we can make some “assumptions” about that will generally hold true.
+Most individuals who have been diagnosed with Renal Artery Stenosis will usually fall into one of two categories that we can make some “assumptions” about that will generally hold true.

 In cases like these…

-What you’re generally going to find is that these individuals may be able to qualify for a traditional life insurance policy however it’s safe to say that if they can they will be considered a “high risk” applicant and won’t be able to qualify for a Standard or better rate.
+What you’re generally going to find is that these individuals may be able to qualify for a traditional life insurance policy; however, it’s safe to say that they will be considered a “high risk” applicant.
+And won’t be able to qualify for a Standard or better rate.
 Which means that they will likely have to sett for a table rate, probably somewhere around a Table D-H.